-- Remove fabric softener stains by wetting the stains and rubbing them with liquid detergent or bar soap and rewash. - Some fabric softeners can clog the lint screen and slow drying.
-Use fabric softeners labeled as dryer safe.
+- Remove fabric softener stains by wetting the stains and rubbing them with liquid detergent or bar soap and rewash. - Some fabric softeners may cause a build-up on the lint collector basket.
+See "Periodic maintenance" on page 13.

 Saving energy